Some Natchez High students and teachers quarantined - Mississippi's Best Community Newspaper

 Some Natchez High students and teachers quarantined

-NATCHEZ — Some students and staff members at Natchez High School have been quarantined after “presumed student exposure to a positive case of COVID-19,” school officials said.
+NATCHEZ — Approximately 40 students and five staff members at five Natchez Adams School district schools have been quarantined after “presumed student exposure to a positive case of COVID-19,” school officials said.

+Tony Fields, NASD public engagement coordinator, said the affected students and staffers were at Natchez High School, Natchez Early College, Natchez Freshman Academy, Robert Lewis Magnate School and Morgantown Middle School.

+Fields said the school district learned of the possible COVID-19 exposure late Friday and the quarantine began with classes Monday and would last 10 days.

-“The Natchez-Adams School District has followed CDC and the Mississippi Department of Health protocols due to presumed student exposure to a positive case of COVID-19 at Natchez High School,” states a press release from Tony Fields NASD public engagement coordinator.
+“The Natchez-Adams School District has followed CDC and the Mississippi Department of Health protocols due to presumed student exposure to a positive case of COVID-19 at Natchez High School,” states a press release from Fields.
 “As administrators and school medical staff conducted contact tracing, students and staff members who were found to have direct contact have been placed in quarantine only as a precautionary measure.

 “Staff and students who may have had indirect contact have been instructed to monitor symptoms with no quarantine.
-Thankfully, as of this press release, no student or staff member affected has tested positive for COVID-19 or exhibited symptoms related to COVID-19.”
+Thankfully, as of this press release, no student or staff member affected has tested positive for COVID-19 or exhibited symptoms related to COVID-19.

-School officials did not reveal how many students and teachers were quarantined.

 Prep round up: ACCS beats Tigers 35-12